PashaLopatuk/PashaLopatuk/README.md

 - 📫 How to reach me **pashalopatuk@gmail.com**

-- ⚡ Fun fact **What does a developer do in an unclear situation?
+- ⚡ Fun fact **What does a React developer do in an unclear situation?
 He makes a re-render**

 <h3 align="left">Connect with me:</h3>
 <p align="left">